A man lies thinking while paralized

 For the first time in my life I hate.
 I detest that son-of-a-bitch so much I hope and crave, dream for an excruciating, long-term death for him.
 Not because of me, for what he’s done to my family; Mavis the most, this is destroying her.

 I was always stronger than any situation I ran into so I never feared much.
 I knew my strength and used it to help, not destroy.
 The only thing I really dreaded, was being paralyzed and conscious and not being able to communicate.

 That gentle old man with the sweet, longing smile and long, silky white beard and robes.
 We all felt sorry for him because the baby new year had arrived and he was on his way out.
 Now I think, “Lying bastard!
 It’s not a gentle exit!”
 Time is what I dread now.
 I have a very deep emotional understanding of that word as I unblinkingly stare up into the dark, fuzzy grey universe I live in.

 But wonderful, beautiful Mavis is there, the bigger half of my soul and the place I could always go, curling into her warm embrace until whatever was bothering me faded to a non-problem.
 Mavis talks to me for hours each day, reads to me and comforts me which I think is the primary reason I’m still mostly sane.
 I adore her.
 She’s reading my collection of Hawking’s books to me and today she finished The Dreams That Stuff Is Made Of.

 “I know you’re there, Ian, I love you and I’ll be here until you don’t need me any more.”

-I beg at times, grovel and plead, “God, if you’re there and compassionate, please let me die and send me to wherever I belong so Mavis can move on to a life.
+The need to not need her eats at my mind like acid.
+I overheard one doctor say totally paralyzed patients typically only live for two years and the fact I’m half way there brings hope.
+I beg at times, grovel and plead to a fantasy, “God, if you’re there and compassionate, please let me die and send me to wherever I belong so Mavis can move on to a life.